Let’s imagine for a second your boss screaming out loud “Timesheeets!!!”

 Sadly enough, some managers still use the 40-hour week as a benchmark for quality work.
 This doesn’t mean that time tracking can’t be useful.
 Through it, managers can accurately estimate task budgets and deadlines by monitoring how long they take on average.
 They can also become more transparent towards their customers and inform them in real time about the project progress.

 This is all great, but what about you – the employee?
-Let’s see what makes it so hard to track time.
+Let’s see what makes it so hard to do real time tracking, when you work, and perhaps we can eventually agree that employee time tracking has nothing to do with employee monitoring, but efficiency.

 Why is it so hard to track time when working